 Not just for desserts, these kitchen essentials play a crucial role in browning, tenderizing, adding structure to baked goods, and even enhancing savory dishes.

 The relatively fine crystals and neutral flavor of granulated sugar, highly refined from sugarcane or sugar beets, make it the most versatile sweetener we know.
 Superfine sugar is simply granulated sugar processed into tinier crystals.
+We need to be careful with sugars like these as when consumed in excess they can lead to weight gain and dental issues.
+Regular check ups at somewhere like this Dentist Bay Harbor Islands can help you keep on top of any problems that might develop though.

 How we Use It: We almost always turn to granulated sugar in cakes, singling out the superfine kind when a delicate, grit-free texture is desired (e.g., in sponge cake, shortbread, and meringues).
 Superfine sugar is also ideal in drinks, where it dissolves almost instantly.